The purpose of PRF treatment in implant dentistry

-The application of PRF in an extraction socket significantly reduces the horizontal/vertical ridge resorption, even at sites with bone dehiscence.
+The application of the membrane in an extraction socket significantly reduces the horizontal/vertical ridge resorption, even at sites with bone dehiscence.
 The observed reduction in bone resorption is comparable to the current “best performing” clinical procedures (using a bone substitute in combination with connective-tissue graft or membrane).

-As a filling material in extraction sockets, PRF will act as a stable blood clot for neovascularization and accelerated tissue regeneration.
-PRF as a filling material after third-molar extraction has a beneficial effect on both post-operative pain and soft-tissue healing.
-PRF enables fast neoangiogenesis and promotes bone regeneration via the release of growth factors and a good cloth stability.
+As a filling material in extraction sockets, it will act as a stable blood clot for neovascularization and accelerated tissue regeneration.
+Ass a filling material after third-molar extraction has a beneficial effect on both post-operative pain and soft-tissue healing.
+It enables fast neoangiogenesis and promotes bone regeneration by releasing growth factors and a good cloth stability.

 Alveolar ridge preservation (socket augmentation) for early or late implant placement

-Use of PRF membranes to fill the socket after tooth extraction has shown to improve alveolar bone healing and preservation of the alveolar crest width.
-PRF plugs or membranes can also be used to fill extraction sockets, even when associated with compromised extraction sockets (Peck, et al., 2011), severe cystic destructions, or after cyst enucleations (Choukroun, et al., 2006; Magremanne, et al., 2009) to allow early bone and gingival regeneration required for implant placement.
-Clinical and histological findings suggest that filling a fresh extraction socket with PRF provides a viable therapeutic alternative for implant site preparation (Zhao, et al., 2011).
+The use of membranes to fill the socket after tooth extraction has shown to improve alveolar bone healing and preservation of the alveolar crest width.
+Plugs or membranes can also be used to fill extraction sockets, even when associated with compromised extraction sockets, severe cystic destructions, or after cyst enucleations to allow early bone and gingival regeneration required for implant placement.
+(Choukroun, et al., 2006; Magremanne, et al., 2009)

-The purpose of the PRF membrane is not only to stimulate gingival healing, but also to protect the bone graft from the oral environment and to maintain it within the extraction socket, like a biological barrier.
-It is suggested that this technique negates the need for using more complex flaps and GBR protocols to close and augment extraction sockets.
+The purpose of the membrane is not only to stimulate gingival healing, but also to protect the bone graft from the oral environment and to maintain it within the extraction socket, like a biological barrier.

 Sinus floor elevation – using PRF as sole or combination graft biomaterial

-PRF can either be cut to fragments and mixed with different bone substitutes or can be used as a sole filling material during sinus floor elevation.
-PRF can be applied either via a lateral window technique or through a trans-alveolar approach.
+The material can either be cut to fragments and mixed with different bone substitutes or can be used as a sole filling material during sinus floor elevation.
+It can be applied either via a lateral window technique or through a trans-alveolar approach.
 Several studies have confirmed a natural bone regeneration around the implants (± 10mm vertical bone gain with the window technique, ±4mm for trans- alveolar approach).

-Various case studies have demonstrated that PRF membranes can be used successfully as a protective barrier to cover the sinus membrane during grafting procedures (Diss, et al., 2008; Toffler, et al., 2010; Kanayama, et al., 2014).
-PRF membranes also represent an easy and successful method to cover sinus membrane or osteotomy window to protect the Schneiderian membrane, to facilitate wound closure, and to enhance healing (Ghetiu, et al., 2015).
-Cases have also been reported showing that A-PRF membrane can be used as a healing barrier when perforations or tears of the Schneiderian membrane occur (Diss, et al., 2008; Toffler, et al., 2010).
+Various case studies have demonstrated that the membranes can be used successfully as a protective barrier to cover the sinus membrane during grafting procedures (Diss, et al., 2008; Toffler, et al., 2010; Kanayama, et al., 2014).

-PRF combined with a bone allograft or other bone substitutes accelerates graft maturation and decreases the healing period before implant placement.
+Combined with a bone allograft or other bone substitutes it accelerates graft maturation and decreases the healing period before implant placement.
 The latter finding has also been confirmed by other clinical trials and case studies (Choukroun, et al., 2006; Tatullo, et al., 2012; Zhang, et al., 2012; Bölükbas, et al., 2013).

 Guided bone regeneration

-As a membrane for guided bone regeneration (GBR), the PRF dense matrix architecture covers, protects and stabilizes bone graft material.
+As a membrane for guided bone regeneration, the dense matrix architecture covers, protects and stabilizes bone graft material.

 Post-extraction socket augmentation and healing

 The healing and remodeling of an extraction socket is highly dependent on the initial stabilization of the blood clot and the quick gingival wound closure.
 This can be achieved by placing fibrin plug in the socket (with or without a bone substitute) and closing with a fibrin membrane.
-The use of PRF as a post extraction sockets filling biomaterial is recommended as a useful procedure in order to reduce the early adverse effects of the inflammation, such as postoperative pain (Eshghpour, et al., 2014; Uyanik, et al., 2015) and to promote the soft tissue healing and bone regeneration process (Manernzi, et al., 2015).
+Its use as a post extraction sockets filling biomaterial is recommended as a useful procedure in order to reduce the early adverse effects of the inflammation, such as postoperative pain and to promote the soft tissue healing and bone regeneration process.

 Reduce post-extraction complications in medically compromised cases

-PRF can be used to minimize post-extraction complications such as osteitis, dry or infected sockets resulting from delayed or potentially compromised healing or bleeding situations in systemic conditions such as such as with diabetics, patients receiving oral bisphosphonate medication presenting a risk of osteonecrosis of the jaws, or patients receiving anticoagulants (Sammartino, et al., 2011).
+The membrane can be used to minimize post-extraction complications such as osteitis, dry or infected sockets resulting from delayed or potentially compromised healing or bleeding situations in systemic conditions such as such as with diabetics, patients receiving oral bisphosphonate medication presenting a risk of osteonecrosis of the jaws, or patients receiving anticoagulants.